Header

 5. Default video (URL)

-In addition to this, you can also set a hidden reference code for all fundraisers within a certain project.
+In addition, you can set a hidden reference code for all fundraisers within a project.

 You change the project defaults by logging in with your administrator login, going to the specific project, and clicking "edit".